Whimsy Stick

 • Use elastic cord poles that snap back unpredictably

 Border Collies are built to work.
-Your goal isn’t to make them tired.
-It’s to give the drive a place to go, and then close the loop so the brain can actually shut off.
-That’s what a proper routine does that a long run never will.
+Your goal is not to make them tired.
+It is to give the drive a place to go, and then close the loop so the brain can actually shut off.
+That is what a proper routine does that a long run never will.

 Which Whimsy Stick Is Right for Your Border Collie